SkylineCommunications/SLC-SC-Example_ScriptedConnectors/README.md

 This  functionality has not yet been made available to the general public, but is available as a soft launch option.
 Follow the steps listed in [Installation and setup](https://aka.dataminer.services/scripted-connectors) to activate this functionality.

+Examples include

+- **Amsterdam Internet Exchange** : scrapes data from the AMS-IX website for various locations, including Amsterdam, Bay Area, Caribbean, Chicago, Hong Kong, and Mumbai.
+- **Coincap** : fetches data from the CoinCap API, converting certain string values to floats, and sending the modified data to Data API.

 # Meta Data (for Skyline Communications)